 6. Why might some people find it hard to talk about this?

-Then, like the main character in the story, students learn how to mix different paint colors to match their own skin.
+Then students learn how to mix different paint colors to match their own skin.
 They then paint an entire paper to match their skin color.

 Day 3: We will mix different paint colors to match our hair.

 Students watch the animated short “Hair Love” and discuss how our hair can be different colors, textures, and styles.
 Students mix paint to match their hair color.

 Day 4: We will begin to collage our self-portrait.

 Students read & discuss “The Skin You Live In” before collaging skin and hair onto background.

 Day 5: We will add texture and style our hair to add to our self-portrait collage.